“The love of Christ, welcomed with an open heart, changes us, transforms us, and makes us able to love.”

 - Thank you for your understanding as we limit the number of visits and contacts to our school community to protect the health and safety of our students and staff.

 Student Transportation Schedules

-Student transportation will begin on Tuesday, September 7, 2021, for students with the last name starting with A-K.
+Student transportation will begin on Tuesday, September 7, 2021 for students with a last name starting with A-K.

 Access to student transportation schedules is now available through the Halton Student Transportation Services (HSTS) Parent Portal.